Get 1 random number from 0 through 99

 If only there was a way to make a vector of 100 strings, where 26 of the strings were “black” and 74 were “white”.
 Then we could select randomly from that array, and it would be immediately obvious that we had a “black” or “white” juror.

-Luckily, of course, we can do that, by using the rep
+Luckily we can do that, by using the rep

 function to construct the vector.